ACF estimation via difference schemes for a semiparametric model with m-dependent errors: Simulations

-The simulated signal in this study is a sum of the signal used earlier by \cite{Tecuapetla.Munk.2017} and a smooth function $f(x).$ Briefly, the first additive component is defined as a piecewise constant function $g,$ with six change-points located at fractions $\frac{1}{6}\pm\frac{1}{36},$ $\frac{3}{36}\pm \frac{2}{36},$ and $\frac{5}{6}\pm \frac{3}{36}$ of the sample size $n$.
+The simulated signal in this study is a sum of the piecewise constant signal used earlier by \cite{Chakar.etal.16} and a smooth function $f(x).$ Briefly, the first additive component is defined as a piecewise constant function $g,$ with six change-points located at fractions $\frac{1}{6}\pm\frac{1}{36},$ $\frac{3}{36}\pm \frac{2}{36},$ and $\frac{5}{6}\pm \frac{3}{36}$ of the sample size $n$.
 In the first segment, $g=0,$ in the second $g=10,$ and in the remaining segments $g$ alternates between $0$ and $1,$ starting with $g=0$ in the third segment.
-This type of discontinuous signal was also earlier considered in \cite{Chakar.etal.16}.
-The function $f(x)$ is chosen to ensure that $\int_{0}^{1}f(x)\,dx=0$ in order to satisfy the identifiability constraint.
-We consider three choices of $f(x):$ a linear function $f_1(x)=1-2x,$ a quadratic function $f_2(x)=4(x-0.5)^{2}-1/3,$ and a periodic function $f_3(x)=\sin(16\pi x).$ All of these functions are defined as zero outside $[0,1]$ interval.
+The function $f$ is chosen to ensure that $\int_{0}^{1}f(x)\,dx=0$ in order to satisfy the identifiability constraint.
+We consider three choices of $f$: a linear function $f_1(x)=1-2x,$ a quadratic function $f_2(x)=4(x-0.5)^{2}-1/3,$ and a periodic function $f_3(x)=\sin(16\pi x).$ All of these functions are defined as zero outside $[0,1]$ interval.
 The functions are chosen to range from a simple linear function to a periodic function that may potentially increase the influence of the higher order terms in the risk expansions.
 Tables \ref{tab.mse_plinMethods_ParksErrors1} and \ref{tab.mse_plinMethods_ParksErrors2} summarize the results for $n=1600$ observations obtained from $500$ replications for Gaussian and $t_4$ errors, respectively.
-The results seem to confirm that our estimation method works rather well in both cases.
-In either case, the MSE of proposed estimators barely depends on the choice of the smooth function $f.$ { To check consistency of the method, we also performed the same experiment in the case of normal errors using a larger sample size of $n=3000$ observations.
-The results of this experiment, available in the Table \ref{tab.mse_plinMethods_ParksErrors1i}, show that MSEs decrease for every choice of the smooth function $f$ and for all possible choices of $\gamma_1$ compared to the case of $n=1600.$} This result seems to confirm our conclusion that the main terms in both the squared bias and the variance of proposed estimators do not depend on the choice of $f.$
+The results seem to confirm that, in both cases, MSEs of proposed estimators are rather small and scarcely depend on the choice of the smooth function $f.$ To check consistency of the method, we also performed the same experiment in the case of normal errors using a larger sample size of $n=3000$ observations.
+The results of this experiment, available in the Table \ref{tab.mse_plinMethods_ParksErrors1i}, show that MSEs decrease for every choice of the smooth function $f$ and for all possible choices of $\nu$ compared to the case of $n=1600.$ This result seems to confirm our conclusion that the main terms in both the squared bias and the variance of proposed estimators do not depend on the choice of $f.$ Finally, it is known that the bias, although negligible asymptotically, may be rather noticeable in smaller sample sizes.
+This effect has been extensively illustrated in case of homoscedastic nonparametric regression with i.i.d.~data in \cite{Dette.etal.98}.
+To study the bias magnitude numerically in our case, we also consider two smaller sample sizes $n=500$ and $n=1000$.
+For brevity, we only consider the situation where the error distribution is a zero mean Gaussian one.
+The results are illustrated in the Tables~\ref{tab.mse_plinMethods_ParksErrors_1iii} and \ref{tab.mse_plinMethods_ParksErrors1ii}, respectively.
+First of all, one can see clearly that absolute magnitudes of MSEs in this case are noticeably larger than for larger sample sizes; however, as the sample size increases from $n=500$ to $n=1000$ the magnitude of MSEs goes down noticeably, by a factor of about $4$ in many cases.
+The dependence on the choice of the function $f$ becomes a little more pronounced for a small sample size of $n=500,$ especially when changing from the choice of $f_2$ to that of $f_3$.